The Business FIG

 Variability, uncertainty, description of data, sampling, hypothesis testing, correlation and regression.
 Not open to students who have completed another entry-level statistics course.
 Prerequisite: high school algebra or equivalent.
 As demand warrants.
 Equivalent to MATH 125/STAT 100.
 Satisfies the General Education FM designator.

 Nature of judgments or moral value and possible means of justifying them.
-Satisfies General Education PI requirement.
+Satisfies General Education PI and FC requirements.